albertov19/PolkaTools/README.md

 `createSR25519Acc` script to create a number of SR25519 with a given prefix, they are saved into a JSON file

 `encodeDecodeAddress` simple snippet to show encode and decode functionity for substrate accounts

+`estiamteTxFee` estimates the transaction fee for a given call

 `getAccFromJSON` prints the private key of a JSON file (DO NOT SHARE YOUR PRIVATE KEY)